skkumsi/VPC-CNI-Configuration-Variables/CNI_BEST_Practices.md

     **Note**: For more information about how many network interfaces and private IP addresses are supported for each network interface, please refer to documentation [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI).

 - There are configuration variables that allow you to change the default behavior for when the plugin creates new network interfaces or attaches additional secondary private IPv4 addresses and they are namely *WARM_ENI_TARGET*, *WARM_IP_TARGET* and *MINIMUM_IP_TARGET*.
-- The number of IPs to keep around in the warm pool controlled by WARM_ENI_TARGET, WARM_IP_TARGET and MINIMUM_IP_TARGET
+- The number of IPs to keep around in the warm pool controlled by these variables.

 #### **WARM_ENI_TARGET:**
 -  This variable dictates how many ENIs the L-IPAMD should keep available in its warm pool, so that the pods when scheduled on that node can immediately get an IP assigned to it.